Reviews You Can Rely On

 How Much Range Do I Need?

-While deciding on the right battery range coincides with your riding style, it's also nice to have a large range if you plan on traveling with your scooter or prefer not to charge it every time you return home.
+While deciding on the right battery range coincides with your riding style, it's also nice to have a large range if you plan on traveling with your scooter or prefer not to charge whenever you return home.
 Consider the typical mileage you commute or typically ride in a given day, and look for scooters that exceed that range by at least 20% to give yourself a buffer.
 In general, any model with a range of more than 15 miles is adequate for most riders.

 What Type of Tires Should I Look For?